Outer space: History of discovery

-The first professional astronomer to support the concept of an infinite Universe was the Englishman Thomas Digges in 1576.
-But the scale of the Universe remained unknown until the first successful measurement of the distance to a nearby star in 1838 by the German astronomer Friedrich Bessel.
+The first professional astronomer to support the concept of an infinite universe was the Englishman Thomas Digges in 1576.
+But the scale of the universe remained unknown until the first successful measurement of the distance to a nearby star in 1838 by the German astronomer Friedrich Bessel.
 He showed that the star system 61 Cygni had a parallax of just 0.31 arcseconds (compared to the modern value of 0.287″).
 This corresponds to a distance of over 10 light years.
 In 1917, Heber Curtis noted that novae in spiral nebulae were, on average, 10 magnitudes fainter than galactic novae, suggesting that the former are 100 times further away.
 The distance to the Andromeda Galaxy was determined in 1923 by American astronomer Edwin Hubble by measuring the brightness of cepheid variables in that galaxy, a new technique discovered by Henrietta Leavitt.
-This established that the Andromeda galaxy, and by extension all galaxies, lay well outside the Milky Way.
+This established that the Andromeda Galaxy, and by extension all galaxies, lay well outside the Milky Way.
+With this Hubble formulated the Hubble constant, which allowed for the first time a calculation of the age of the Universe and size of the Observable Universe, starting at 2 billion years and 280 million light-years.
+This became increasingly precise with better measurements, until 2006 when data of the Hubble Space Telescope allowed a very accurate calculation of the age of the Universe and size of the Observable Universe.

 The modern concept of outer space is based on the "Big Bang" cosmology, first proposed in 1931 by the Belgian physicist Georges Lemaître.
-This theory holds that the universe originated from a very dense form that has since undergone continuous expansion.
+This theory holds that the universe originated from a state of extreme energy density that has since undergone continuous expansion.

 The earliest known estimate of the temperature of outer space was by the Swiss physicist Charles É. Guillaume in 1896.
 Using the estimated radiation of the background stars, he concluded that space must be heated to a temperature of 5–6 K. British physicist Arthur Eddington made a similar calculation to derive a temperature of 3.18 K in 1926.
 German physicist Erich Regener used the total measured energy of cosmic rays to estimate an intergalactic temperature of 2.8 K in 1933.
 American physicists Ralph Alpher and Robert Herman predicted 5 K for the temperature of space in 1948, based on the gradual decrease in background energy following the then-new Big Bang theory.
-The modern measurement of the cosmic microwave background is about 2.7K.

-The term outward space was used in 1842 by the English poet Lady Emmeline Stuart-Wortley in her poem "The Maiden of Moscow".
-The expression outer space was used as an astronomical term by Alexander von Humboldt in 1845.
-It was later popularized in the writings of H. G. Wells in 1901.
-The shorter term space is older, first used to mean the region beyond Earth's sky in John Milton's Paradise Lost in 1667.
-"Spaceborne" denotes existing in outer space, especially if carried by a spacecraft; similarly, "space-based" means based in outer space or using space technology.